malvikasharan/APRICOT/README.md

 ##Instructions for the installation

-As mentioned, APRIOCT can be installed using pip.
+1. As mentioned, python modules required for APRIOCT can be installed using pip.

 `````
 $ pip install bio-apricot
 `````

-Or update the package list manually: `sudo apt-get update` and install the required packages (`sudo apt-get install python3 python3-scipy python3-numpy python3-matplotlib python3-requests`) and clone the repository.
+Or update the package list manually: `sudo apt-get update` and install the required packages (`sudo apt-get install python3-matplotlib python3-numpy python3-scipy python3-biopython python3-requests python3-openpyxl`).

+2. Clone the git-repository

 `````
 $ git clone https://github.com/malvikasharan/APRICOT.git